The Segal Conjecture for topological Hochschild homology of the Ravenel spectra: Homology of the topological Hochschild homology of

 \section{Homology of the topological Hochschild homology of $X(n)$}

 Our first step is to calculate the homology of $THH(X(n))$.
-For this, we use the B\"okstedt spectral sequence \cite{BokZ}.
+For this, we use the B\"okstedt spectral sequence \cite{Bok86}.
 We quickly review the construction of this spectral sequence following \cite[Ch.
 IX]{EKMM07}.
 Let $R$ be an $S$-algebra.
-Then $THH(R)$ is the geometric realization of the cyclic bar construction on $R$, i.e. it is the geometric realization of a simplicial ring spectrum with $k$-simplices $R^{\wedge k+1}$.
-The B\"okstedt spectral sequence arises from applying homology to the simplicial filtration and it has the form
+Then $THH(R)$ is the geometric realization of the cyclic bar construction on $R$, which is a simplicial ring spectrum $B_{\bullet}^{\text{cy}}(R)$ with $k$-simplices $R^{\wedge k+1}$ and the standard cyclic face and degeneracy maps.
+The B\"okstedt spectral sequence arises from applying homology to the skeletal filtration of the simplicial spectrum $B_{\bullet}^{\text{cy}}(R)$ and it is a strongly convergent spectral sequence, with signature